-Vertigo can be a challenging complaint to evaluate and treat.
+Vertigo can be challenging to evaluate and treat.
 It can arise from a slew of vastly different pathophysiologies, with acuity ranging from minimally consequential to catastrophic.
-Differentiating the etiology of vertigo, therefore, is of ineffable importance.
-The Dix-Hallpike maneuver is a powerful tool in the physician armamentarium to distinguish one of the most common and benign iterations from some potentially devastating alternative diagnoses that physicians cannot miss.
+Differentiating the etiologies of vertigo, therefore, is of ineffable importance.
+The Dix-Hallpike maneuver is a powerful tool in the physician's resources and effort to distinguish one of the most common and benign presentations, from some potentially devastating alternative diagnoses that physicians cannot miss.
 The maneuver, when properly employed, can identify a common, benign cause of vertigo, which can then be treated with bedside maneuvers, often providing instant relief to patients.